Adele Ajosun: Osinlokun's coup and Adele's exile to Badagry

 Around 1820 or 1821, and as was the tradition before 1852 when Lagos exercised more independence from the Benin Empire, Adele attempted to accompany Ologun Kutere's remains to Benin for burial, however, Osinlokun and his supporters forcibly prevented Adele from doing so and in the process usurped the Obaship from Adele.
 Adele was now exiled to Badagry where he assumed headship of the town.
 In 1825, while in Badagry, Adele attempted to violently retake the Lagos throne with the help of the British Navy but his efforts were futile.
 He reportedly sank into depression when a gunpowder explosion destroyed his home, property, and followers.

 Second term following Idewu Ojulari's ritual suicide

 Osinlokun died in 1829 and was succeeded by his son Idewu Ojulari.

-After Oba Idewu Ojulari was compelled by Lagosians (around 1834/5) through the Oba of Benin to commit ritual suicide, Idewu's brother prince Kosoko should have been made king but because of Kosoko's impetuous nature resulting in taking a woman betrothed to Eletu Odibo, an ensuing feud prevented Eletu Odibo from installing Kosoko king.
+After Oba Idewu Ojulari was compelled by the Oba of Benin (around 1834/5) to commit ritual suicide, Idewu's brother prince Kosoko should have been made king but because of Kosoko's impetuous nature resulting in taking a woman betrothed to Eletu Odibo, an ensuing feud prevented Eletu Odibo from installing Kosoko king.
 As a result, Adele (uncle to Kosoko and Idewu) was invited from Badagry to become Oba.